Groundwater in focus with helicopter measurements

 • The distribution of saltwater and freshwater in groundwater

-Who are the measurements important for?
+Who are the measurements important to?

 How do helicopter measurements work?